Dry suit: Boating

-Dry suits are often worn for boating, especially sailing, and on personal water craft in the winter months.
+Dry suits are often worn for boating, especially sailing, and on personal watercraft in the winter months.
 The primary uses are for protection from spray, and in case of accidental short-term immersion in cold water if the user falls overboard.
 These dry suits, which are only intended for temporary immersion, are less rugged than diving dry suits.
 They are usually made of a breathable membrane material to let sweat vapour permeate, keeping the wearer dry and comfortable all day.
 Membrane type surface dry suits only keep the user dry, and have little thermal insulating properties.
 Users will wear a thermal undersuit, or sportswear for warmth, but most fabrics will lose much of their insulating properties if the suit leaks in cold water.